shawpan/drive/README.md

 | dense_2 (Dense)                 | (None, 1)           | 513        | elu_4[0][0]           |
  **Total params: 1051249**

-# Training
+# Model Selection
 comma.ai and NVIDIA have already designed successful models and tested on real life scenarios for self driven car.
 NVIDIA model has more number of parameters.
-At first tried both but running NVIDIA model was more time consuming.
-So chose comma.ai model but with sufficient modification to work on our data or camera images.
-It is a very simple model compared to others regarding architecture and number of parameters.
-I had to build and train the model without GPU support so it has been a good choice and many of the hyperparameters have also been tuned keeping it on mind.
+I had to build and train the model without GPU support so comma.ai model looked to be a good choice and many of the hyperparameters have also been tuned keeping it on mind.
+So,

+1. Chose comma.ai model and after trial and error with different hyperparamters such as `batch_size` (4,16, 32, 64, 128) and `epochs` (50,25, 20, 10) stopped at `batch_size=32` and `epochs=20` and found the set of weights with best validation score.
+2. The weights were good enough to start the car well but to be heavily biased towards 0 steering_angle it went astray after a few seconds.
+3. Removed some small angle < 0.07 inputs using probabilistic choice between two numbers  and re ran the process.
+Now it became biased towards frequent turns.
+4. Re ran the training with all data again concentrated on learning process rather than data.
+After tuning with further training and small learning_rate the performance improved but the car kept failing on one sharp right turn.
+5. Then picked NVIDIA model again but it took too long to tune the parameters so returned to comma.ai model
+6. Started tuning with last best set of weights and after successive training with a very small learning rate (~ 1e-8) and simulation the car was able to finish the lap.

+# Training
 The training phase has been based on mostly trial and error.
 The significant part of the process is

 1. The initial data is used to generate ~40k inputs using the process described in data generation and data augmentation.
 2. 15% of the entire data was kept as validation set.